WordPress/openverse/documentation/reference/consent_decision_making.md

 The following additional conventions will help our team make expedient decisions while still following the formalised process laid out above.

-### "Shortcutting" a round

-At any point during a round, any participant may say something along the lines of "no (further) questions", "no reaction", or "no objection" in order to short-cut their participation in the round.
-If all participants are finished sharing their part in a given round, the author can choose to move to the next round, even if the time period for the round has not been completed.
-This can be particularly helpful for simpler discussions where the 2 business day recommended time periods can feel overly slow.

 ### Discussion Dashboard

 The